apache/cordova-js/README.md

       |  |-platform/
       |  | Definitions of each platform that help us describe where
       |  | and what to put on the window object, and what to run to
       |  | initialize the platform.
+A common set of globals are also
+      |  | defined (common.js).
 Each file is a JSON object with the
       |  | following properties:
       |  |
       |  |  {
       |  |    id:"atari", // a string representing the platform id
       |  |    initialize:function(){}, // function to run any platform-specific initialization
-      |  |    objects:{ // properties of this object define globals that get either injected onto `window` or mixed into existing `window` objects.
+      |  |    objects:{ // properties of this object define globals that get either injected onto `window` or mixed into existing `window` objects
       |  |      PhoneGap:{
       |  |        path:"phonegap", // a requirejs-compatible path to the .js file to use for the object.
       |  |        children:{ // properties of this object are added to the parent object, i.e. in this example the defined children will be added to the `PhoneGap` global.